aspose-cells-cloud/aspose-cells-cloud-python/docs/API/DeleteSpreadsheetBlankRowsRequest.md

 PUT http://api.aspose.cloud/v4.0/cells/delete/blank-rows
 ```
 ### **Function Description**
-- **Blank Row Identification**: This function identifies rows that do not contain any data or objects, ensuring thorough removal of unnecessary blank rows.- **Data Integrity**: By removing only truly empty rows, it maintains the integrity of your dataset, preventing accidental data loss.- **Usage**:- Ideal for cleaning large datasets where blank rows may interfere with data analysis or processing.- Enhances the readability and usability of spreadsheets by eliminating extraneous blank rows.
+This method removes rows from a spreadsheet that are completely empty, containing no data or objects.
+It scans through all sheets and identifies rows where every cell is empty.
+The operation is performed directly on the spreadsheet, ensuring that only rows with no content are deleted.
+This helps in cleaning up the spreadsheet and removing unnecessary blank rows, making the data more organized and easier to manage.
+Users should ensure that the spreadsheet is backed up before performing this operation, as deleted rows cannot be recovered. ## **Error Handling**- **400 Bad Request**: Invalid url.- **401 Unauthorized**:  Authentication has failed, or no credentials were provided.- **404 Not Found**: Source file not accessible.- **500 Server Error** The spreadsheet has encountered an anomaly in obtaining data.## **Key Features and Benefits**- **Blank Row Identification**: This function identifies rows that do not contain any data or objects, ensuring thorough removal of unnecessary blank rows.- **Data Integrity**: By removing only truly empty rows, it maintains the integrity of your dataset, preventing accidental data loss.- **Efficiency**: Enhances the readability and usability of spreadsheets by eliminating extraneous blank rows.- **Usage scenarios**: Ideal for cleaning large datasets where blank rows may interfere with data analysis or processing.

 ### The request parameters of **deleteSpreadsheetBlankRows** API are: